Kiran7007/Interview-Preparation/docs/android.md

 ---

 ## What is operational readiness?
-- Monitoring and alerts should be in place.
-- Rollback plans and ownership must be defined.
+- Before release, define:
+    1. Monitoring
+    2. Alerts
+    3. Rollback process
+    4. Feature flag strategy
+    5. Ownership
+    6. Runbook
+    7. Known failure modes
-- A feature is not production-ready simply because it works locally.
+- A feature is not production-ready simply because the code works locally.

 ---